 Essex also employed other artists to paint his likeness, most importantly Isaac Oliver among miniaturists.
 After his return as a hero from the Cadiz expedition he grew a beard.

 Without his beard, Robert Devereux had been exceptionally handsome and embodied the late Elizabethan ideal of the melancholic youth.
-(Unfortunately, a strong streak of melancholy proved his undoing).
+(Unfortunately, a strong streak of melancholy proved to be his undoing).
 A full-length oval miniature by Hilliard depicts a young man among roses, almost certainly the 21-year-old Earl of Essex as a courtier, who “wears the Queen’s colours, black and white, and is surrounded by the eglantine rose, a symbol of the Queen.”

 Melancholy Knights, by Hilliard and Oliver